AdaCore/aws/docs/source/high_level_services.rst

 procedure can be registered for specific resources.
 The resource is described either by its full name (string) or a regular expression.

-see :ref:`AWS.Services.Dispatchers.URI` for complete spec description.
+see :ref:`AWS.Services.Dispatchers.URI` for the complete specification.

 .. _Virtual_host_dispatcher: